Executive Board (2024-25)

 president: chisom ofomata

-Chisom is a junior in Jonathan Edwards College and a prospective History of Science, Medicine, and Public Health (HSHM) major.
+Chisom (she/her) is a senior in Jonathan Edwards College and a History of Science, Medicine, and Public Health (HSHM) major on the pre-med track.
 She is excited to support Yale’s disability community and work with DEFY to make the institution more accessible for current & future students and staff.
 She hopes to work towards this goal in her roles as a Student Accessibility Services (SAS) Peer Liasion and a Disability Peer Mentor.
-Outside of DEFY, Chisom is the President of American Sign Language at Yale (ASLaY) and is passionate about ASL and Deaf culture.
+Outside of DEFY, Chisom is able to explore her passion about ASL and Deaf culture through her roles as the President of American Sign Language at Yale (ASLaY) and an ASL tutor.
 She is also the Treasurer of Dzana Dance and a member of the Nigerian Students Association, Delta Alpha Pi, and Black Pre-Health Students at Yale.
 In her free time, she enjoys reading, watching movies, and spending time with her friends and family.

 vice president: ALEXIS SYE

-Alexis (she/her) is a junior in Pauli Murray majoring in the History of Science, Medicine, and Public Health.
+Alexis (she/her) is a senior in Pauli Murray majoring in the History of Science, Medicine, and Public Health.
 Alexis is passionate about disability rights issues and hopes to one day work in the intersection of disability, public health, and law.
-On campus, Alexis is involved in the disability community in several roles.
-In addition to being the Vice President for Disability Empowerment for Yale, Alexis is the head Peer Liaison for Student Accessibility Services, a Disability Peer Mentor, and an ASL tutor.
-She is also the Vice President of American Sign Language at Yale, the undergraduate Scholarship Chair of Delta Alpha Pi (a disability honor society), and leads the undergraduate working group on disability through the Yale Disability Studies Network.
+On campus, Alexis is the Vice President for Disability Empowerment for Yale and American Sign Language at Yale, the Head Peer Liaison for Student Accessibility Services, an ASL tutor, and a member of Delta Alpha Pi (a disability honor society).
+Outside of campus, Alexis is a current fellow at the Coelho Center for Disability Law, Policy, and Innovation at Loyola Law School, and she has previously worked with the Minnesota Disability Law Center and Generation Mental Health.
 In her free time, Alexis enjoys reading, weight lifting, and baking.

 treasurer: George KAradzhov